nirupamaps/nirupamaps.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 ## About

+Hi!

-Electrical Engineering PhD student at Arizona State University working with [Prof. Mojdeh Khorsand](https://labs.engineering.asu.edu/khorsand/).
+I am an Electrical Engineering PhD student at Arizona State University working with [Prof. Mojdeh Khorsand](https://labs.engineering.asu.edu/khorsand/) where I am working on load monitoring, intelligence, and forecasting as a gateway towards intelligent energy systems and effective demand response.

+Previously, I completed my M.S. at Arizona State University under [Prof. Mojdeh Khorsand](https://labs.engineering.asu.edu/khorsand/) where I worked on a bidding generation tool for DER aggregators with PV and energy stoprage resources participating in the wholesale energy and ancillary service market.
+This was a [PSERC] (https://pserc.wisc.edu/) project in collaboration with the amazing folks from [EPRI] (https://www.epri.com/).

+I completed my Bachelor of Technology from P.E.S University, Bangalore, India, in 2022.

 <hr />